Updated November 14, 2020; Created May 21, 2020

 4.2 Tissues will be available in reception, treatment room and washroom.
 Please use these tissues if you have an itch that needs to be addressed.
 RMT will do the same.

-4.3 During treatment, the therapist will wear a cloth mask that will be changed between treatments.
+4.3 RMT will wear a mask that will be changed as recommended.
 Hands will be sanitized before and after touching a mask.